-IIP Placements in Ghana
+IIP Internships in Ghana

 Location: Accra, Ghana

-Intern responsibilities: The interns will be place in pairs.
-Each intern pair will conduct research that will include: defining the main products/activities, target audiences and aims of the different products/activities; setting up the methodology, based on face-to-face interviews, for assessing these; undertaking this analysis (travel in the allocated country may be required), analyzing the results, and participating in a workshop, presenting these results and making recommendations for future marketing and communications.
+Intern responsibilities: The interns will be placed in pairs.
+Each intern pair will conduct research that will include: defining the main products/activities, target audiences and aims of the different products/activities; setting up the methodology for assessment, based on face-to-face interviews; undertaking this analysis (travel in the allocated country may be required); analyzing the results, and participating in a workshop; presenting these results and making recommendations for future marketing and communications.

 Qualifications: IIP candidates with interests in communications, science, agriculture, environmental studies, or development are encouraged to apply.
 Experience conducting surveys, interviews, and data analysis would be an asset.